Tools and resources

 1 Purpose of this document

-This plan outlines the evidence gaps and what real-world data needs to be collected for a NICE review of the technologies again in the future.
-It is not a study protocol but suggests an approach to generating the information needed to address the evidence gaps.
+This plan outlines the evidence gaps for the technology and what real-world data needs to be collected for a NICE review of the technology again in the future.
+It is not a study protocol.

-Guidance on commissioning and procurement of the technologies will be provided by NHS England, who are developing a digital health technology policy framework to further outline commissioning pathways.
+Guidance on commissioning and procurement of the technology will be provided by NHS England.
+NHS England is developing a digital health technology policy framework which will further outline commissioning pathways.

-NICE will withdraw the early value assessment guidance if the technology developers do not meet the conditions in section 4 of this evidence generation plan on monitoring.
+NICE will withdraw the guidance if the technology developer does not meet the conditions in section 4.2 on monitoring.

-After the end of the evidence generation period (4 years), the companies should submit the evidence to NICE in a form that can be used for decision making.
-NICE will review all the evidence and assess whether the technologies can be routinely adopted in the NHS.
+After the end of the evidence generation period (3 years), the developer should submit the evidence to NICE in a form that can be used for decision making.
+NICE will review all the evidence and assess whether or not the technology can be routinely adopted in the NHS.